schismtracker/schismtracker/docs/building_on_windows.md

 # Building on Windows

-_This page was adapted from COMPILE-WIN32.txt traditionally provided with Schism Tracker sources.
-Any additional notes are in italics, like this one_
+_This page was based originally on the COMPILE-WIN32.txt file traditionally provided with Schism Tracker sources.
+I has been rewriten with instructions that use newer tools_

 ## Software needed